KornelWitkowski/KnightShift-GE-RTS/README.md

 ### Manual

 The `_manual` folder contains function headers that can be used in scripts.
-It's not possible to go beyond these functions except for basic C language functionality.
-There is no access to the source code of these functions.
+There is no detailed documentation for these functions, however their names and argument names are quite descriptive.
+It's not possible to go beyond these functions except for basic C language functionality, and there is no access to their source code.
 Examples of their usage can be found in this repository.
 Note: not all functions work correctly, such as the `GetName` function for units and players.

+**Important note:**

+A significant portion of the code in the repository is implemented in a rather roundabout way due to the limited set of available functions and code encapsulation.
+For example: from unit scripts or player scripts, you cannot receive information about other players and their units.
+Therefore, improved spells for the hardest AI players are implemented in mission scripts `gametypes`, instead of in player scripts `aiplayers`.

 ### `.ec`, `.ech`, and `.eco` files